Join Us Image

 Lisa Kirkman, VWV

-Marion Robinson, Partner, Weightmans LLP
+Marion Robinson, Weightmans

 Marion joined Weightmans in 2021, having previously spent 14 years working for In-House Local Authority Legal Teams as a Senior Solicitor.